Subscribe to our insights, updates, and tech news

 Performance issues: There is also a small performance hit with Blazor.
 Startup and first-launch costs are not negligeable, and they are unlikely to be fixed in future versions of Blazor.

-Blazor and Server-Side Execution
+Blazor and server-side execution

 What about server-side execution?
 Because Blazor WebAssembly runs entirely on the client, it doesn’t know when there are server-side changes.
 Getting notified of server-side changes isn’t hard, you can use a wide variety of protocols to connect, including SignalR, gRPC.